malloch/webmapper/README.md

 <img height="60px" style="padding:0px;vertical-align:middle" src="./doc/screenshots/file_io.png">

-Released versions of Webmapper use "naïve" file loading, in which maps specifications loaded from file are matched against all of the devices currently active on the network.
+Released versions of Webmpr use "naïve" file loading, in which maps specifications loaded from file are matched against all of the devices currently active on the network.
 This is intended to support *transportability* of mapping specifications between similar devices if their parameter spaces are structured similarly (cf. the [GDIF project][GDIF]).
 It also ensures that files will still load if a device receives a different ordinal id than the one used when the file was saved.
 Unfortunately, this naïve approach may also cause unintended consequences if a file is loaded when multiple instances of an involved device are present – to avoid these problems, see [hiding devices](#hiding_devices) in the description of the Chord View below.

 #### In development: map staging